 Steps in Probating An Estate

 The state law requires that the Will of a decedent be filed with the Register of Wills in the county where the decedent was domiciled.
 The Will needs to be proven if it is not a "self-proven" document.
-For a will to be self-proven, after the testator and the witnesses have signed the Will, and additional page is attached that is an affidavit which is signed by all again, then notarized.
+For a Will to be self-proven, after the testator and the witnesses have signed the Will, an additional page is attached that is an affidavit which is signed by all again, then notarized.
 If the Will has this affidavit page, it will be considered self-proven.
-If it does not, then the two witnesses to the Will must come to the Register of Wills Office to take an oath that they witnessed the decedent sign the will.
+If it does not, then the two witnesses to the Will must come to the Register of Wills Office to take an oath that they witnessed the decedent sign the Will.
 If the witnesses are deceased or unavailable, two other people familiar with the handwriting of the witnesses may come to the Register of Wills Office to take an oath as to the signature(s) on the Will.
 If the witnesses' signatures cannot be proven, then two disinterested individuals can prove the decedent's signature.
-A disinterested individual is someone who does not benefit from the will.
+A disinterested individual is someone who does not benefit from the Will.

 Opening the Estate